NickLowery/StoryCircles/README.md

     *CircleConsumer* handles all the interaction between a client and an active Circle.
 It has methods for handling websocket messages from the client, and Channel group messages from other users.
+Managing these messages is the bulk of the work on the app.
+I tried to design in such a way that a word submission would only trigger queries to the database in the consumer serving the user who submitted the word, then pass all necessary data to the other users through the Channel layer.
 A lot of the game logic is also in this file when it didn't seem to make sense to abstract it out further.

 - **circle/admin.py**